Adventures With Purpose

-HMI gap semesters offer a refreshing break from our busy world, an uninterrupted journey of growth and adventure.
-Traveling through some of the world's wildest places, students gain competence in outdoor skills while giving back participating in real-world conservation projects.
+HMI gap semesters offer an opportunity to take a refreshing break from our busy world, an uninterrupted journey of growth and adventure.
+Traveling through some of the world's wildest places, students gain competence in outdoor skills while giving back by participating in real-world conservation projects.

 The conservation movement began with early explorers.
 In pursuit of adventure, people traveled to remote regions and extreme landscapes; they left with strength of character and a deepened sense of their place in the world.
 HMI Gap reunites adventure with conservation, taking you on an incredible journey to these iconic and wild places.
 With programs traveling through Patagonia and the American West, you will discover more about the world and yourself, make lasting positive impacts, become independent in your outdoor skills, develop intellectual maturity and effective leadership, and leave more prepared to pursue your life's ambition.

 During the spring semester in Patagonia, you'll focus on cultural exploration, wilderness travel, service-learning, all while studying in-depth conservation issues in the region.
 College credit is offered through the Colorado Mountain College and need-based financial aid is available.